WSJ: ‘Reclaiming Patriotism in an Age of Extremes’ Review: Competing Loyalties

 Patriotism is such weak tea compared to nationalism.
 People rarely risk their lives for patriotism.
 They’re more likely to risk their lives to protect their family (and a nation is just an extended family).
 Academics tend to look down on nationalism, but it is the most powerful political force in the world for the past two centuries.

 Disentangling patriotism from nationalism is like disentangling margarine from butter.
-Butter is real and natural as is nationalism.
-Patriotism, by contrast, is a weak artificial construct.
+While margarine is an artificial construct, butter is as normal and natural as nationalism.
+Patriotism, by contrast, is weak tea compared to nationalism.

 In 1782, a French immigrant named Hector Saint-Jean de Crèvecoeur asked in his Letters from an American Farmer, “What is the American, this new man?”
 1 We have never stopped asking this question.